ScooloV/bbpedia/docs/death_zone/match_events.md

-this drive, any player performing a Pass action or a Throw Team-mate action, attempting Passing Interference, or attempting to catch or pick up the ball, suffers an additional -1 modifierr to any PA or AG tests they must make.
+this drive, any player performing a Pass action or a Throw Team-mate action, attempting Passing Interference, or attempting to catch or pick up the ball, suffers an additional -1 modifier to any PA or AG tests they must make.

 (3-4, 6) TUMBLING TIMBER
-*The excitement in the stands is reaching fever pitch,* *and one group of revellers in particular are taking their* *revels a bit too far, ripping up the benches and throwing* *them down onto the pitch!
+*The excitement in the stands is reaching fever pitch, and one group of revellers in particular are taking their* *revels a bit too far, ripping up the benches and throwing* *them down onto the pitch!
 They seem to be enjoying* *themselves, but some of the players don't look happy!*